Essential oils are a super hot topic right now.

 Then I was told it was ok, but I was using them wrong.

-Next up was that again, I had purchased the wrong brand, AND I could use them like I had before.
+Next up was, again, I had purchased the wrong brand, AND I could use them as I had before.

 Let.
 Me.
 Tell.
 You.
 I think I’ve been spun around a few different times over the last few years and I feel like I finally have my head on straight.

 I will not participate in the brand wars and I will err on the side of caution when it comes to neat and internal usage.
 (Unless I am under the care of a qualified aromatherapist or someone trained in EO use.)